 You may see the real IP when connecting first, in an exception message.

 DbSchema has few pre-configured few JDBC URLs.
 In some cases this may be not enough.

-You can edit a custom URL in the Connection dialog / Advanced Tab.
+You can edit a custom URL in the Connection dialog / 'Use JDBC URL' tab.

-To find the right URL you have to use read the driver docuentation:
+To find the right URL you have to use read the driver documentation:

 Please write us back about the connection URL which works for you, we will improve our predefined patterns.

 Debug Connectivity Issues

 - Check Network:

 From the machine where DbSchema is running execute:

 If this is failing it means the host name is wrong.